The Use of Force

 "The Use of Force" is a short story by the American author William Carlos Williams.
-It was first published in his short story collection Life Along the Passaic River (1938); it is also available in The Doctor Stories (1984), a collection of Williams' fiction that is still in print.
+It was first published in his short story collection Life Along the Passaic River (1938); it is also available in The Doctor Stories (1984), a collection of Williams' fiction.

-Summary
+While most of Williams's short stories remain relatively unknown, "The Use of Force" has been widely anthologized since 1950, establishing it as part of the American literary canon.
+"The Use of Force" has been termed "Williams's most popular story."

+Plot summary

-The story is narrated in the first person by a physician, who is making a house call to tend to a sick girl.
-Fearing she may have diphtheria, the doctor decides to check her throat.
-However, the girl refuses to open her mouth, and the doctor uses force to restrain her and examine her throat with a spoon, which angers the girl.
-The doctor finds that, against her own interest, the girl has hidden the symptoms of the infection from her parents and the doctor.
+The story is narrated in the first-person confessional point-of-view by a rural physician, who is making a farmhouse call to tend to a sick girl.
+Concerned she may have diphtheria, the doctor decides to check her throat to confirm his suspicion.
+However, the girl adamantly refuses to cooperate, and the doctor eventually engages in a virtual assault on the child to restrain her and examine her throat using a spoon.
+The doctor finds that the girl, who was alerted at school that diphtheria might be fatal, had concealed the symptoms of the infection, and has in fact contracted the deadly pathogen.

 Analysis

 The story is written without the use of quotation marks, and the dialogue is not distinguished from the narrator's comments.
 The story is rendered from the subjective point of view of the doctor and explores both his admiration for the child and disgust with the parents, and his guilty enjoyment of forcefully subduing the stubborn child in an attempt to acquire the throat sample.
-The overall theme of the story revolves around power and submission, and the doctor's unnerved feeling during the forceful encounter.
+The overall theme of the story revolves around authority and resistance to power, and the doctor's unnerved feeling during the forceful encounter.

+Author Robert F. Gish notes the underlying theme of implicit sexual violence in the short story: "Williams utilizes his familiar undertones of violent eroticism in 'The Use of Force'...Neither Williams nor his narrator is naive about the sexual implications of the episode."
+Gish writes:

+Medical doctor and literary critic Richard and Enid Rhodes Peschel cite a key passage from "The Use of Force" in which the doctor's effort to examine the 10-year-old girl Mathilda Olson for diphtheria, descends into a violent struggle of wills, in which he physically subdues her, described here by the doctor/narrator:

+Critics Peschel and Peschel discover a thematic element of the story in its denouement: